The Foreigner (play): Performance history

 Following its premiere at Milwaukee Repertory Theater, the play opened off-Broadway on November 1, 1984 at New York City's Astor Place Theatre where it ran for 686 performances.
 It was directed by Jerry Zaks.
 The opening night cast included Shue (as Froggy), Anthony Heald (Charlie), Patricia Kalember (Catherine), Robert Schenkkan (David), and Sudie Bond (Betty).
 The play eventually won two Obie Awards and two Outer Critics Circle Awards, including Best New American Play and Best Off-Broadway Production.
 Larry Shue died in a plane crash the following year, not living to see the continued popularity of The Foreigner.

+November 14-17, 1990, the Georgia College Department of Music and Drama performed 5 Shows in Russell Auditorium, on the campus of Georgia College (Now Georgia College and State University) in Milledgeville Georgia, to sold out audiences.

 On November 7, 2004, a Roundabout Theater Company revival opened for a ten-week run at the off-Broadway Laura Pels Theater.
 It was directed by Scott Schwartz and starred Matthew Broderick as Charlie, Frances Sternhagen as Betty, Mary Catherine Garrison as Catherine, and Neal Huff as Reverend David Marshall Lee.

-In August, 2012, the American Stage Theatre Company, in Saint Petersburg, Florida, had a weeks-long run with a cast including Chris Crawford as Charlie, Natalie Symons as Catherine, Elizabeth Dimon as Betty, Gavin Hawk as the Reverend, Greyson Lewis as Ellard, and Dan Matisa as Owen.
+In August 2012, the American Stage Theatre Company of Saint Petersburg, Florida, had a weeks-long run with a cast including Chris Crawford as Charlie, Natalie Symons as Catherine, Elizabeth Dimon as Betty, Gavin Hawk as the Reverend, Greyson Lewis as Ellard, and Dan Matisa as Owen.
 Matt Chirioni directed the production with Tom Hansen as set designer.

-From September 20–October 12, 2013, it was shown in Vancouver at the Pacific Theatre.
+From September 20 to October 12, 2013, it was shown in Vancouver at the Pacific Theatre.

 In 2018, Fullerton Union High School in Fullerton, California, performed the play.
-The show was met with slight push back from the district, but was felt to be something that people needed to see.
+The show was met with pushback from the district, but was felt to be something that people needed to see, after hate crimes by white supremacists had upset the city.
+The theater critic wrote, "The Foreigner, a fun and funny farce from the 1980s, just happens to have renewed relevance at the moment."
 The production was given First Place in Southern California by the California Educational Theatre Association as well as Best Play by the Orange County Chapter of The Cappies.

 Roosevelt High School attempted to perform the play in 2019, but it was deemed culturally insensitive by the Sioux Falls School District due to high school students dressed in Ku Klux Klan garb.

 A production of The Foreigner by the theatre department of Washington College was scheduled to run from November 8–9, 2019, but it was cancelled amid concerns that "the play’s depictions of Ku Klux Klan villains 'in white hoods and robes' were 'deeply upsetting to some.'"

 From October 31–November 2, 2019, Coeur d'Alene Charter Academy in Idaho did four performances of The Foreigner.